AprilAngland/triviawithus/README.md

 ## Sending invitation

-- Be careful to only run it once!!
+- Be careful to only send each guest one invitation!!
 - Edit mailing list in script/InvitationPublic.js and rename the file as Invitation.js
 - Edit the email template in public/Invitation.html
 - Run the below command to send out invitation